-- Drill bit diameter - Drill collar diameter
+- Drill bit diameter

+- Drill collar diameter

 - Surface casing diameter

 - Drill pipe diameter

 - Speed of drill string rotation

 - Penetration rate through the Salado Formation

 - Type and characteristics of drilling mud

 - Amounts of drilling fluid used

-Some of this information is available through the IHS Energy Group's Dwight's/PI Plus Scout database.
+Some of this information is available through commercial sources.
 Additional information is available from the OCD and the Texas RRC.
 Other information is available only through surveys and interviews with area drillers and through literature reviews.